MISP/misp-rfc/threat-actor-naming/raw.md

 .# Abstract

 This document provides advice on the naming of threat actors (also known as malicious actors).
-The objective is to provide practical advices for organisations such as security vendors or organisations attributing incidents to a group of threat actor.
-It also discusses the implication of naming a threat actor towards intelligence analysts and threat intelligence platforms such as MISP [@?MISP-P]].
+The objective is to provide practical advice for organizations such as security vendors or organizations attributing incidents to a group of threat actors.
+It also discusses the implications of naming a threat actor for intelligence analysts and threat intelligence platforms such as MISP [@?MISP-P].

 {mainmatter}

 # Introduction

 In threat intelligence, a name can be assigned to a threat actor without specific guidelines.
-This leads to issues such as a:
+This leads to issues such
+as:

-- A proliferation of threat actor names generating overlaps or different names for similar threat actors (e.g. some threat actors have more than 10 synonyms)
+- A proliferation of threat actor names generating overlaps or different names for similar threat actors (e.g., some threat actors have more than 10 synonyms).
-- Ambiguity in the words used to name the threat actor in different contexts (e.g. using common words)
+- Ambiguity in the words used to name the threat actor in different contexts (e.g., using common words).
-- No clearly defined text format to describe the same threat actor (e.g. Is the threat actor name case sensitive?
-Is there a dash or a space between the two words?)
+- Lack of a clearly defined text format to describe the same threat actor (e.g., Is the threat actor name case-sensitive?
+Is there a dash or a space between the words?).
-- Confusion between techniques/tools used by a threat actor versus its name (e.g. naming a threat actor after a specific malware used)
+- Confusion between techniques/tools used by a threat actor versus its name (e.g., naming a threat actor after a specific malware used).
-- Lack of source and list from vendors to describe their threat actor names and the reasoning behind the naming (e.g. did they name the threat actor after a specific set of campaigns? or specific set of targets?)
+- Lack of source and reasoning from vendors when they describe their threat actor names (e.g., did they name the threat actor after a specific set of campaigns or a specific set of targets?).
-- Lack of time-based information about the threat actor name, such as date of naming or and UUID.
+- Lack of time-based information about the threat actor name, such as date of naming or a UUID.
-- Lack of open mirrored "registry" of reference, accessible to all, where to register a new threat actor name, or to access all already named threat actors.
-The "registry" can contain the time-based information mentionned above, it is a tool.
+- Lack of an open, mirrored "registry" of reference, accessible to all, where a new threat actor name can be registered, or where all already named threat actors can be accessed.
+The "registry" can contain the time-based information mentioned above; it is a tool.

-This document proposes a set of guidelines to name threat actors.
-The goal is to reduce the above mentioned issues.
+This document proposes a set of guidelines for naming threat actors.
+The goal is to reduce the issues mentioned above.

 ##  Conventions and Terminology